Kendrick Castillo, Just Three Days From Graduating, Killed While Taking Down Colorado School Shooter

 There were other acts of heroism amid the Colorado school shooting, USA Today reported.
 Witnesses said another unidentified girl jumped at the shooter in a classroom, which allowed other students to take cover and stay protected.

 It was not clear exactly how many lives may have been saved because of Kendrick Castillo’s heroic sacrifice, but other recent school shootings have left many more dead.
-This week’s shooting took place just a few miles from Columbine High School in Littleton, Colorado, where in 1999 a pair of gunman launched an attack that left 12 students and one teacher dead.
+This week’s shooting took place just a few miles from Columbine High School in Littleton, Colorado, where a pair of gunman launched an attack that left 12 students and one teacher dead in 1999.

 Police have two suspects in custody in relation to the shooting at STEM School Highlands Ranch.
 They have not yet announced what charges they will face.